 Do you have a flair for creativity?
 Do you think of yourself as ‘techy’?
 Then our Visual Communications Specialist option just might be the program for you.
 As a student, you’ll learn the skills needed to work in a fast-paced, creative environment.
-Visual Communication Specialists master video, animation, mobile apps, and editing programs that give them an edge in the world of web development, graphic design, and multimedia production.
+Visual Communication Specialists master video, animation, and editing programs that give them an edge in the world of web development, graphic design, and multimedia production.

 Businesses everywhere need visual communication specialists to develop the most up-to-date graphics and communication creations.
 At LATI, expect a solid foundation in graphics and database design, networking, multimedia production, web apps, animation, and more to prepare you for your dream career.
 During this 18-month program, you will spend around 80% of your time working on projects and you’ll also gain real-world experience during your 240-hour internship Job opportunities are waiting for you in design studios, advertising and marketing agencies, newspapers, magazine and book publishers, and even interactive media and web design firms.
 Let us help you get there!